Ideas, projects, and what I'm learning along the way.

 Building a Second Brain That Argues With Me

-I consume hundreds of pieces of content a year — articles, videos, podcasts, conversations — and couldn't remember what I thought about any of them.
+I consume hundreds of pieces of content a year.
+Articles, videos, podcasts, conversations.
+I couldn't remember what I thought about any of them.
 So I built a system that finds connections I missed and challenges my own assumptions.

 How Do You Know If Someone Is Actually Good at Using AI?